 SlangLang is a slang dictionary that provides information about the meaning, origin, distribution and public interest of slang terms and phrases mainly used online.

 Origin of SlangLang

-The project arose from the observation that in the age of YouTube, Twitch, Reddit, Twitter, Instagram and other platforms, more and more terms, memes, emotes and abbreviations are moving from net jargon into everyday language and are used mainly by teenagers and young adults.
+The project arose from the observation that in the age of YouTube, Twitch, Reddit, Twitter, Instagram and other platforms, more and more slang words, memes, emotes and abbreviations are moving from net jargon into everyday language and are used mainly by teenagers and young adults.

 More and more children, adolescents and adults spend hours of their day on the Internet and thus make their decisions in life on the basis of the content they consume, which can be helpful on the one hand, but is just as damaging to community life on the other.